dylanskinner65/LaborEconomyDynamics/README.md

 enabling better predictions of labor market behavior.
 Understanding the cyclical nature of job opportunities and retiree contributions provides valuable insights for economic planning, workforce management, and policy development.
 This modified SIR model, by bridging epidemiological principles with labor market dynamics, contributes to a holistic framework for studying the interplay between demographic factors and economic trends, supporting informed decision-making in the real world.

+## References

+<a id='1'>[1]</a> Annie E. Casey Foundation.
+KIDS COUNT Data Center. https://datacenter.aecf.org/data/tables/99-total-population-by-child-and-adult-populations#detailed/1/any/false/1095,2048,574,1729,37,871,870,573,869,36/39,40,41/416,417, 2023.
+Data retrieved from KIDS
+COUNT Data Center website.

+<a id='2'>[2]</a> Michele Calì, Sanaa ElFadily, and Abdelilah Kaddar.
+Modeling and mathematical analysis of labor
+force evolution.
+Modelling and Simulation in Engineering, 2019:2562468, 2019.

+<a id='3'>[3]</a> Dana Wilkie.
+The Blue-Collar Drought. https://www.shrm.org/hr-today/news/all-things-work/pages/the-blue-collar-drought.aspx, 2023.
+Accessed: 7 December 2023.

+<a id='4'>[4]</a> Federal Reserve Bank of St. Louis.
+Federal Reserve Economic Data. https://fred.stlouisfed.org/series/JTSLDR, 2023.
+Data retrieved from the Federal Reserve Economic Data (FRED) website.

+<a id='5'>[5]</a> W. O. Kermack and A. G. McKendrick.
+A contribution to the mathematical theory of epidemics.
+Proceedings of the Royal Society of London.
+Series A, Containing Papers of a Mathematical and Physical Character, 115(772):700–721, 1927.

+<a id='6'>[6]</a> Alfred J. Lotka.
+Elements of physical biology.
+Proceedings of the National Academy of Sciences of the
+United States of America, 14(8):659–664, 1925.

+<a id='7'>[7]</a> MacroTrends LLC.
+MacroTrends. https://www.macrotrends.net/countries/USA/united-states/population-growth-rate, 2023.
+Data retrieved from MacroTrends website.

+<a id='8'>[8]</a> Nicole Maestas.
+Back to work: Expectations and realizations of work after retirement.
+Journal of Human Resources, 45(3):718–748, 2010.

+<a id='9'>[9]</a> Fábio Neves, Pedro Campos, and Sandra Silva.
+Innovation and employment: An agent-based approach.
+Journal of Artificial Societies and Social Simulation, 22(1):8, 2019.

+<a id='10'>[10]</a> Social Security Administration.
+Number of beneficiaries receiving benefits on December 31, 1970-2022.
+https://www.ssa.gov/oact/STATS/OASDIbenies.html, 2023.
+Data retrieved from Social Security Administration website.

+<a id='11'>[11]</a> U.S. Bureau of Labor Statistics.
+HOUSEHOLD DATA ANNUAL AVERAGES 1.
+Employment status
+of the civilian noninstitutional population, 1952 to date. https://www.bls.gov/cps/cpsaat01.pdf, 2023.
+Data retrieved from the Bureau of Labor Statistics website.

+<a id='12'>[12]</a> USAFacts.
+Deaths Per 100,000 People. https://usafacts.org/data/topics/people-society/health/longevity/mortality-rate/, 2023.
+Data retrieved from USAFacts website.

+<a id='13'>[13]</a> Vito Volterra.
+Fluctuations in the abundance of a species considered mathematically.
+Nature, 118(2972):558–560, 1926.

+<a id='14'>[14]</a> Mark Zais and Dan Zhang.
+A markov chain model of military personnel dynamics.
+InternationalJournal of Production Research, 54(6):1863–1885, 2016.